-Getting Started with Eclipse Neon
+Getting Started with Eclipse IDE

 Setting up the environment

-Alternatively, use the Help -> Eclipse Marketplace… menu and search for Kotlin plugin:
+Alternatively, open the Help | Eclipse Marketplace… menu and search for Kotlin Plugin for Eclipse:

 A more old-fashioned way is using an update site directly:

 Once the plugin is installed and Eclipse is restarted, make sure the plugin is installed correctly: open the Kotlin perspective in the menu Window | Open Perspective | Other…

 Creating a new project

 Now you are ready to create a new Kotlin project.

 An empty Kotlin/JVM project will be created.
 For Eclipse IDE, the project is also a Java project but configured with Kotlin nature, meaning it has the Kotlin Builder and reference to the Kotlin Runtime Library.
 Great thing about this solution is that you can add both Kotlin and Java code to the same project.